lukasbriza/lukasbriza/README.md

   <li>:video_game: Games</li>
 </ul>

 <p align="left">Coding and web development is my passion.
-I love to look for ways and innovations which help me to improve my code.
+I love to look for for innovations which helps me to improve my code.
   If you´re searching for some colleagues to your projects, dont´t hesitate to contact me.</p>

 -----------------------------------------